-To identify the barriers and facilitators for the ICP 1.0 per target group a mixed methods approach suitable to the RE-AIM framework with quantitative exploration of individual, social, organizational and societal/economic factors using the Measurement Instrument for Determinants of Innovations

-(MIDI) (15) and qualitative exploration of context and experience/needs aspects such as responsibility, motivation and perceived urgency (16,17) is used.
-The questionnaire consists of the MIDI, the questions from the ICP 1.0 pilot study (7), study describing the development of ICP 1.0, supplemented with questions about the reasons why the ICP has or has not been completed.
-Guidance for these questions are the Hexagon tool (18).
+To identify the barriers and facilitators for the ICP 1.0 per target group a mixed-methods approach suitable to the RE-AIM framework (reach, effectiveness, adoption, implementation and maintenance) with quantitative exploration of individual, social, organisational and societal/economic factors using the Measurement Instrument for Determinants of Innovations (MIDI) and qualitative exploration of context and experience/needs aspects such as responsibility, motivation and perceived urgency is used.
+The questionnaire consists of the MIDI, the questions from the ICP 1.0 pilot study, study describing the development of ICP 1.0, supplemented with questions about the reasons why the ICP has or has not been completed.
+Guidance for these questions are the Hexagon tool.

 The focus group and individual interviews will mainly focus on experiences of parents and HCPs involved in working with the ICP 1.0 in daily practice.
-An interview guide will be designed based on literature and expertise from HCPs and the research team, on the basis of which respondents are asked to share their experiences, see Table 1.
+An interview guide will be designed based on literature and expertise from HCPs and the research team, on the basis of which respondents are asked to share their experiences (see table 1).